Farah Karimi: Political life

 In the 1998 elections Karimi was elected to the House of Representatives for GreenLeft.
 In the House of Representatives, she was involved in the foreign affairs, development cooperation, European affairs and defense.
 As such, she was vice chair of the permanent committee for European Affairs.
 She also was a member of the committee for justice.
 In 1999 she was one of two MPs (the other one was Ineke van Gent) who voted in favour of a motion of Harry van Bommel to end the NATO bombings which were part of the Kosovo War.

 In 2003, she proposed, together with Niesco Dubbelboer of the PvdA and Boris van der Ham of the D66, to hold a referendum on the Treaty establishing a Constitution for Europe.
 The proposal became law in 2005.
 She also questioned the Minister Jozias van Aartsen on the American Service-Members' Protection Act, which obliges the American government to free American citizens who are brought to the International Criminal Court in The Hague -even with the use of violence- and Minister Ben Bot on the Dutch support for the Iraq War.
 She also took the initiative to support free Iranian Media, Rooz and Radio Zamaneh, with 15 million euros.
 This was accepted by the House of Representatives at the end of 2004.
 Karimi did not put herself forward as a candidate in the 2006 elections.

-Karimi was the Executive Director of Oxfam Novib until 2018.
+Karimi was the executive director of Oxfam Novib until 2018.
 In 2009 and 2010 she chaired the SHO, a group of cooperating humanitarian aid organizations.
 She is also a board member of the broadcaster VPRO and the IDH (Dutch Sustainable Trade Initiative).
 Between 2006 and 2007 she served on the board of Parliamentarians for Global Action in New York.
 In 2007 she helped to establish the Afghan parliament as a consultant with the UN branch UNDP.
 As an administrator, she was involved with the advisory board of the International Institute for the Study of Islam in the Modern World, among other projects.

-For her work, Karimi traveled extensively to many conflict regions.
+For her work, Karimi traveled extensively to conflict regions.
 In May 2005, she visited the opposition in Iran.
 She was interrogated at the Teheran airport and information was copied from her diary.
 This led to a formal protest by Minister Bot to the Iranian ambassador.

-The main themes of her work in the House of Representatives were human rights and international law in foreign relations of the Netherlands.
+The main themes of her work in the House of Representatives were human right and international law in foreign relations of the Netherlands.
 She paid particular attention to the Israeli–Palestinian conflict and the developments in Afghanistan and Iran.
 She wrote about it in her books "Battlefield Afghanistan" and "The Secret of Fire".